DiederikBlanson/realtime-chat/README.md

 SELECT * FROM chat.messages WHERE from_user='UserA' AND to_user='UserB';
 ```

 As you can see, if we want to retrieve all messages of the chat, including messages from `UserB` to `UserA`, we would need to perform an additional query which can be inefficient.
 The issue here is that the partition keys (`from_user=UserA, to_user=UserB` and `from_user=UserB, to_user=UserA`) might reside on different nodes, making this query inefficient.
 Another challenge we face is the need to retrieve all chats of a user, which becomes complex when an user has multiple conversations.
-For example, if a user has 15 conversations, we would need to search for 30 partition keys (both for sending and receiving messages).
+For example, if an user has 15 conversations, we would need to search for 30 partition keys (both for sending and receiving messages).

 To address this challenge, I have implemented a temporary solution that involves creating an index on both `from_user` and `to_user`.
 With these two queries, we can retrieve all the messages that are both sent and received by a user.
 Here is an example for the user `rafa`: